 A marriage is a life-long covenant of love established between a man and woman when they freely exchange their nuptial vows in the presence of God and the community of faith.

 An engaged couple must contact the Parish Office at least seven months prior to their planned wedding date.
 Marriage Preparation Course is required.
 Contact the Parish Office for more information.

 R C I A

 The Rite of Christian Initiation for Adults is a program for adults wishing to learn more about Catholicism or interested in becoming Catholic.
 Please contact the Church office for a listing of class times or speak with one of our priests if you have any questions.Click here for more information on RCIA or speak with an RCIA coordinator listed on the contact us list under Pastoral Staff.

-CCD at St. Mary’s runs through the normal school year and is on Sunday morning.
+Classes at St. Mary’s runs through the normal school year and are on Sunday mornings at St. Mary’s School.
 Children who are wishing to receive First Communion or Confirmation must attend these classes.
+Registration is required.

-CCD at St. Francis of Assisi is held after Mass on Sundays.
+Classes at St. Francis of Assisi is held between Masses on Sundays.